Montgomery, New York: Government

 As in all New York towns, Montgomery is governed by a five-member town council, which in this case consists of the full-time town supervisor, in whom executive and financial power is vested, and four council members.
 The town clerk, highway superintendent, and receiver of taxes are also elected.
 A ll officials serve four-year terms except the supervisor, who is elected every two years.
 Elections are held in odd-numbered years.

 Representation in the state legislature is split between Republicans and Democrats in the town of Montgomery.
-It is at the southern end of the 101st Assembly district, currently represented by Brian Miller.
-State Senator James Skoufis represents the town as part of the 39th district.
+It is at the southern end of the 101st Assembly district, currently represented by Brian Miller (Democratic).
+State Senator James Skoufis (Republican) represents the town as part of the 39th district.

 Montgomery residents live in U.S. House districts held by Democrats.
 It is part of the state's 18th congressional district, represented by Sean Patrick Maloney, and was previously one of three towns in the county to be part of what was then the 22nd district, represented by Maurice Hinchey.
 Senators Charles Schumer and Kirsten Gillibrand represent the town and all of New York in the U.S. Senate.